fm3chanic/windows_terminal_themes/README.md

 **Error handling:**

-Microsoft add a wonderful feature which automatically changes the text colors when the application thinks the contract might be to low.
+Microsoft add a wonderful *feature* which automatically changes the text colors when the application thinks the contrast might be to low.
 For every of my themes a sufficient contrast is ensured during testing.
 Yet there are themes where the windows terminal doesn't show the correct text colors due to this *feature*.
 If you experiencing text colors not loading check the following setting (this screenshot is from **Defaults > Appearance**) and set it to **Never**.<br><br>